 If you wish to enroll in a course without meeting the stated prerequisites, you must first discuss the rationale for an exemption with your Faculty Advisor and then submit a written request for an exemption to ischool.gradadvisor@ubc.ca.
 The decision on whether or not to grant such an exemption will be made by the iSchool Graduate Advisor in consultation with other faculty as needed.

-External courses can be graduate level and 300 or 400 level undergraduate courses (a maximum of three).
+A maximum of 6 credits of 300- or 400-level undergraduate courses may count towards your external course credits.
 Please consult with your faculty advisors on the suitability of course choice if you are interested in taking courses outside of your program.
-Students would be required to complete and submit the External Credit form to the iSchool Graduate Advisor.

 If you have a research interest, you may elect to write a six-credit thesis.
 To do so, you must confirm with your Faculty Advisor before the end of the term in which you complete 24 credits of course work.